 80+ best Presidents’ Day sales from Target, Home Depot, Amazon, more — save up to 80%

-Presidents' Day 2023 weekend is here, and with this glorious three-day break comes — you guessed it — massive sales at all the major retailers, from Apple to QVC.
+Presidents' Day 2023 weekend is here, and with this glorious three-day break comes massive sales and deals from all your favorite retailers, from QVC to Apple.
 You can expect a lot of great stuff in the mix.
 "Presidents' Day weekend is typically a good time to find deals on winter clothing and outdoor gear as retailers look to clear out inventory to make room for spring merchandise," Michelle Madhok, online shopping expert and founder of deals site Shefinds.com, tells Yahoo Life.
 TVs, kitchen gear, comfy shoes and beyond: We've sorted through hundreds of discounts across dozens of retailers to serve up the best Presidents' Day deals for you on a silver platter.

 Amazon Fire TV 43" Omni Series 4K UHD Smart TV$230$410Save $180